Elle Varner: Artistry

 "I'm definitely addressing feelings of the human experience, such as insecurity, jealousy, sexuality, sensuality, deep love, going out drinking there's just a kind of moment of a full spectrum."

 — — Varner, speaking on her musical topics.

 Varner's voice has been compared to that of British singer Adele containing "soul "with a touch of raspy seduction."
 She is a mezzo-soprano Varner's debut mixtape contained an "eclectic mix of pop, hip hop, and soul", that contained lyrical content regarding "relationship issues, girl power and fun" as well as being compared to Rihanna and Erykah Badu.

 Varner cites rapper Kanye West and soul singer Adele as two major influences noting that she wanted to combine both soul and hip-hop together saying "I only really wanted to combine the best of Hip-Hop and the best of that singer/songwriter soul.
 So I just picked those two as an example".
 Elle also draws inspiration from her hometown of Los Angeles commenting on how Los Angeles influences her she said “For me, there’s a nostalgia about L.A., especially West Coast rap, like N.W.A will always be a part of me growing up.”
-Varner also cites Mariah Carey, Brandy and Monica as influences.

-Varner counts Ella Fitzgerald as an influence on her musical style.
-Varner said "I just would always listen to her voice and say “Oh my God, how does she do it?”
-You know it's like she has this enchanting, beautiful voice and I'm very enthused by her."
+Varner also cites Etta James, Ella Fitzgerald, Brandy Norwood, Monica, Mariah Carey, Mary J. Blige, Lauryn Hill, Aretha Franklin, Alanis Morissette, Prince, Stevie Wonder, Dusty Springfield, Sade Adu, Jill Scott, Erykah Badu, Anita Baker, Smokey Robinson, Roberta Flack, Marvin Gaye and Jazmine Sullivan as influences.